SALE 20% OFF! USE CODE: BFCM24 AT CHECKOUT

 What do Australian Shepherd dogs look like?

-They are the proud wearers of a medium double coat that is medium in length and straight.
-The backs of their legs are feathered, their ears are floppy and tails are short.
-You may also recognise their impressive mane that coats their proud chest.
-You’ll find Australian Shepherds in a variety of colours including black, red, blue or red merle (with and without white) and tan.
+Their ears are floppy, and their tails are short.
+You’ll find Australian Shepherds in a variety of colours, including black, red, blue or red merle (with and without white) and tan.

 What is the personality of an Australian Shepherd?